Reuh/anselme/LANGUAGE.md

 `👁️`: number, number of times the function was executed before `🔖`: function reference, last reached checkpoint. `nil` if no checkpoint reached.

+These variables are persistent, unless the function is scoped.

 * `:!`: checkpoint definition.
 Followed by an [identifier](#identifiers), then eventually an [alias](#aliases).
 Define a checkpoint.
 Also define a new namespace for its children.

 Checkpoints share most of their behavior with functions, with several exceptions.
 Like functions, the body is not executed when the line is reached; it must either be explicitely called in an expression or executed when resuming the parent function (see checkpoint behaviour below).
 Can be called in an expression.
 See [expressions](#checkpoint-calls) to see the different ways of calling a checkpoint manually.